odee-dfcoding/swift-algorithm-club/Linked List/README.markdown

 }
 ```

-As with node(atIndex :) method, insert(_: at:) method also branches depending on whether the given index is 0 or not.
+As with the node(atIndex :) method, the insert(_: at:) method also branches depending on whether the given index is 0 or not.
 First let's look at the former case.
 Suppose we have the following list and the new node(C).

              +---------+     +---------+